 Cultural life of the Berkshires is rich.
 Tanglewood, in Lenox, is the summer home of the Boston Symphony Orchestra.
 It welcomes world-class musicians and performers.
 The Mahaiwe Performing Arts Center in Great Barrington is a year-round cultural center.
 The Jacobs Pillow dance festival is held yearly in Becket.
 Stockbridge is home to the popular Norman Rockwell Museum, with original Norman Rockwell art and seasonal events.
 In North Adams, the Massachusetts Museum of Contemporary Art (MASS MoCA) charms visitors with visual and performing arts.

 With its natural beauty and lots of cultural happenings, the Berkshires region is a natural for couples ready to enjoy a romantic getaway.
+Among the many delightful lodgings are new boutique hotels like the award-winning Hotel on North in Pittsfield.
 At the same time, family friendly lodgings like Berkshire Fairfield Inn & Suites and Jiminy Peak Mountain Resort, which make is easy for families to get their fill of outdoor sports like hiking and skiing, along with the region’s many festivals and wonderful dining and shopping.
-Area resorts, like Cranwell and Ponds at Foxhollow, place you in the lap of luxury, with golf, spas, and white-glove service.
+Area resorts, like Ponds at Foxhollow, place you in the lap of luxury, with golf, spas, and white-glove service.